josiahH-cf/prompt-automation/README.md

 This will copy the prompt to your clipboard and also append it to the selected log file when confirmed.

+### Context files

+Templates that include a `context` placeholder now open a popup that lets you type the context manually or load it from a file.
+If a file is chosen its contents populate the "Context" section before the prompt runs, and the final response is appended to that same file with a timestamped separator when you confirm with **Ctrl+Enter**.

 ## Troubleshooting

 - Run `prompt-automation --troubleshoot` to print log and database locations.